 |Tables in the FIR and SEM file||FireOne FIR and SEM files exported from Finale 3D will contain two tables, SMPTE and FireData.
 The SMPTE table will contain a single row with four fields: TimeBase, ShowName, CuesPerSlat, ReportTimeBase; the fields having values HH:MM:SS.XX, the name of the show, 32, and hh:mm:ss.x.
 The FireData table will contain the fields defined in the table below.|

 |Special characters||FIR and SEM file data may include all Unicode characters (represented in UTF-16 in the MDB file).|

-To create an SEM file instead of a FIR file, please choose the module type “FireOne Module For Semi-Auto (SEM)” in the addressing dialog or position properties dialog before addressing the show.
+To create an SEM file instead of a FIR file, please choose “Semi-Automatic (SEM)” from the export options dialog when you export the script.
 See Semi-automatic firing for instructions.

 |Using only 30 pins||In the addressing dialog and the position properties dialog, you can choose the “FireOne Module, 30 Pins” instead of the standard “FireOne Module” if you want to leave the last two pins unused.
 You can also create a custom module in the “Addressing > Addressing settings” menu with an arbitrary maximum number of used pins.|

 |Multi-hit pins||Non-pyro effects like flames and relays can be triggered multiple times on the same module-pin.
 The standard pyro addressing functions in Finale 3D assign pins sequentially, so it may be easiest to address multi-hit pins in Finale 3D by editing the script table by hand and then locking the edited rows so the show can be re-addressed for pyro without affecting them.|